Tiquinho Soares

-Francisco das Chagas Soares dos Santos (born 17 January 1991), known as Soares or Tiquinho, is a Brazilian professional footballer who plays as a forward for Botafogo.
+Francisco das Chagas Soares dos Santos (born 17 January 1991), known as Soares or Tiquinho, is a Brazilian professional footballer who plays as a striker for Santos.

 Having started his career in the lower leagues of his homeland, he moved to Portugal aged 23.
 He played 155 Primeira Liga games for Nacional, Vitória de Guimarães and Porto, scoring 64 goals and winning two league titles with the last of those clubs.
-After winning the Super League Greece with Olympiacos in 2022, he moved to Botafogo in Série A.
+After winning the Super League Greece with Olympiacos in 2022, he joined Botafogo in Série A.

 Club career

-Brazil
+Early career

 Born in Sousa, Paraíba, but raised in Natal, Rio Grande do Norte, Soares started his career with Palmeiras FC das Rocas.
-After impressing with the side he moved to América Futebol Clube (RN) in 2009, initially assigned to the youth setup.
+After impressing with the side he moved to América de Natal in 2009, initially assigned to the youth setup.

-Soares made his professional debut for the latter club on 14 August 2010, coming on as a substitute in a 2–1 Série B home loss against Vila Nova Futebol Clube.
+Soares made his professional debut for the latter club on 14 August 2010, coming on as a substitute in a 2–1 Série B home loss against Vila Nova.
 He only appeared in one further match in the championship, before being released on 3 September of that year.